Disability Sign World (DSW)

 Disability Sign World (DSW) is a registered indigenous NGO in Uganda whose aim is to promote the human rights of persons with disabilities (PWDs), increase on social economic integration, empower and support PWDs in income generating activities (IGAs) to live independent lives in their societies.

-It was established and registered in 2019 as a non- profit organization working with PWDs alongside vulnerable and street children in Uganda to enhance inclusion.
+It was established and registered in 2019 as a non- profit organization working with PWDs in Uganda to enhance inclusion.

 DSW works with people with all forms of disabilities in Uganda, We partner with ALL organizations, Human Rights institutions, government and the local communities.

 We also work hand in hand to break down barriers that deny disabled people their basic rights.

 To dignify all persons with disabilities.

 Transferring lives of persons with disabilities into a better world.

 • To reduce on social exclusion of PWDs to achieve integration in the main stream development programs.

 • To advocate for the full rights of PWDs in a unified voice of improved livelihoods.

 • To lobby for provision of educational opportunities and facilities for PWDs and to encourage them to attend school, further studies, vocational training, refresher courses, seminars and other educative opportunities.